JUP Voluntary 403(b) Tax-Deferred Annuity Program

-You may withdraw any or all of your Rollover Contributions at any time.
 You have a variety of options1 when it’s time to take income from this plan:

 - Hardship Distribution